Home Insulation Questions Frequently Asked Questions

 If your home was built before or during the 1970s, it is highly unlikely that you have any insulation at all.

-Having adequate insulation also improves your power bill.
+Having adequate insulation also decrease your power bill.

 How long will it last?